 - 1 pinch of sugar – to take the edge off the acidity of the tomatoes

 - 2 tablespoons of chopped parsley

 - Salt and pepper to taste

-Heat the butter and oil in a medium sized pan on medium heat and add the garlic, zest, chili flakes and thyme and sauté for a couple minutes until very fragrant.
+- Heat the butter and oil in a medium sized pan on medium heat and add the garlic, lemon zest, chili flakes and thyme and sauté for a couple minutes until very fragrant.

-Add the tomatoes, anchovy paste, capers, olives, vinegar and sugar and partially cover and cook for a few minutes until the tomatoes soften.
-Add the olives and parsley and stir, taste for seasoning and it’s ready to serve over the fish garnished with more parsley.
+- Add the tomatoes, anchovy paste, capers, olives, vinegar and sugar and partially cover and cook for a few minutes until the tomatoes soften.
+Stir in the olives and parsley, taste for seasoning and then it’s ready to serve over the fish garnished with more parsley.

 - Storage - Leftover fish can be store in a sealed container in the fridge for up to 3 days.
 I like to store the fish in a separate container to the leftover sauce - because sometimes I like to add any leftover sauce to other dishes.